regina-normal/regina/packaging/readmes/README-macosx-fink.txt

      example$ fink install regina-normal-dev

+To run Regina, open the Finder and browse to /sw/opt/kde4/mac/bin/regina-kde on your hard drive.
+You can drag this app onto your dock if you like.

 That's all!
-It takes a while, but again the end product looks and feels much better than Regina ever did on the Mac before.
+It takes a while to install, but again the end product looks and feels much better than Regina ever did on the Mac before.

 Please mail me at bab@debian.org if you run into difficulties.